KIIS-Innovation-Entrepreneurship/KIIS-High-Tech-Entrepreneurship.github.io/index.md

 - Use Google Slides
 - Between 10 and 20 Slides (See examples explored in class)
 - Should be primarily visual
 - Remember, a pitch deck is ultimately just a summary of your start-up story.
-You are using the slides to make effectively make a compelling argument on how your start-up has figured out how to solve a problem in a way that others have not.
+You are using the slides to effectively make a compelling argument on how your start-up has figured out how to solve a problem in a way that others have not.
 Slide number, order, etc should be secondary to your start-up story.
 - Should be organized to tell the start-up story, including slides for:
   - Cover slide with company name, logo, and 2-7 word descriptor
   - Problem/Opportunity